wwmairs/static/content/posts/everything matters vol. 2/index.md

 +++

-The second volume of *everything matters*
+The 2nd volume of *everything matters*
 <!--more-->
 a hybrid literary journal / art zine.
 On the topic of **belongings**.